 People were more interested in Promotion (power and success) when they were younger and older than in the middle.
-The idea is that in early and middle adulthood, people are focused on children and family and so success broadly is less of a concern than it is early in life or later when child-raising responsibilities have been completed.
+The idea is that in early and middle adulthood, people are focused on children and family and so success broadly may be less of a concern than it is early in life or later, when child-raising responsibilities have been completed.

-Interaction was most important for adolescents and early adults but reducing somewhat with age.
-This value was fairly important at all ages, though, and did not change a lot with age.
-As a social species, the continued importance of Interaction makes sense.
+Interaction was most important for adolescents and early adults but decreased somewhat with age.
+This value was fairly important at all ages, though, and did not change a lot.

 Actualization increased with age up to middle adulthood at which point it tended to flatten out, though older men continued to show an increase in the importance of this value.
-This change reflects that as people get older, they become more interested in beauty and knowledge, though in middle age adults are often more focused on practical concerns, such as making a living and raising children than on loftier life concerns.
+This change reflects that as people get older, they become more interested in beauty and knowledge, though in middle age adults are often more focused on practical concerns such as making a living and raising children.

-Finally, Existence was most important to people early in life with a decrease toward middle adulthood and a slight increase late in life.
+Finally, the class of values called Existence was most important to people early in life, with a decrease toward middle adulthood and a slight increase late in life.
 This was similar for both men and women.
 Essentially, the youngest people are most concerned with their own health and well-being.
-As people age, they want to stay healthy, but they also recognize that they will experience some health problems as they age.
+As people age, they want to stay healthy, but they also recognize that they will experience some health problems as they grow older.

 These data need to be taken with some caution.
-They reflect a sample of Brazilians that may not reflect people in general.
+They reflect a sample of Brazilians and may not apply to people in general.
 That said, these results do suggest that changes in values over time probably reflect the tasks people need to perform at different life stages.
-Early in life, people need to figure out what they want to do in life, and so they need to explore life’s possibilities.
+Early on, people need to figure out what they want to do in life, and so they need to explore life’s possibilities.
 Later, many people want to start a family and raise children.
 That shifts people’s values.
 In old age, the responsibilities of raising a family are finished, but older adults also begin to experience health problems.
 These changes may lead older adults to value tradition as a way of finding meaning in their lives.